Frequently Asked Questions

 appearance.
 While the front 4 teeth last until 6-7 years of age, the back

-teeth (cuspids and molars) aren’t replaced until age 10-13.
+teeth (cuspids and molars) are not replaced until age 10-13.